CryptoGraphics/VerthashMiner/README.md

 This open source release was made possible thanks to [Vertcoin project](https://vertcoin.org) and its community.

 ## Supported hardware
 - AMD GPU GCN 1.0 or later.
-- NVIDIA GPU SM 3.0 or later.
+- NVIDIA GPU with compute capability 3.0 or later.
+  (Some compute versions may require different miner builds for the CUDA backend. e.g 8.0 requires CUDA 11.0, which removes support for 3.0.)

+Additionally miner requires GPU with 2GB VRAM or higher. (depends on the `WorkSize` parameter).

 ## Supported platforms
-- AMD: OpenCL driver from AMD Radeon Software driver on Windows.
+- AMD: OpenCL 1.2+ from AMD Radeon Software driver on Windows.
 AMDGPU-Pro and ROCm on Linux.
-- NVIDIA: Both OpenCL and CUDA are supported through the proprietary driver.
+- NVIDIA: Both OpenCL 1.2+ and CUDA are supported through the proprietary driver.

 Mesa Gallium Compute and macOS are not supported.